Lukk17/sky/config/local-dev/local_README.md

 ```
 where `skycloud.luksarna.com` is host name from ingress

-then app will respond at address:
+then the app will respond at address:
 ```
 http://skycloud.luksarna.com/offer/api/home
 ```